remichartier/005_SelfDrivingCarFindingLaneLinesProject/writeup.md

 Each step could be covered by specific helper functions provided in this project so I made full use of them.

-Second version/evolution consisted to extrapolate continuous or discontinuous segment of one left and one right lane, into longer lane lines.
+The second version/evolution consisted to extrapolate continuous or discontinuous segment of one left and one right lane, into longer lane lines.

 For this purpose, mainly the helper function draw_lines() needs to be modified, in the following way :

 - draw_lines() function is called by hough_lines() to draw line segments detected by Houth Transformation
 - Those line segments are represented by a pair of coordinates (x,y) representing extremeties of each lines.